BID EUCHRE CARD GAME RULES

 INTRODUCTION OF BID EUCHRE

 When most people speak of Euchre, they are usually talking about Turn Up.
 That is the classic way to play, but it is also the simplest.
-If you enjoy Turn Up, you will really like Bid Euchre.
+If you enjoy Turn Up, or other card games similar, you will really like Bid Euchre.
 There is no kitty, and the power to determine trump is literally in your hands.
 The bidding phase is very reminiscent of Bridge.
-Players bid to declare how many tricks they think they can take as a team, and the team that has the highest bid is held to that contract.
+Players bid to declare how many tricks they think they can take as a team, and the team that has the highest bid is the biding team and is held to that contract.
 After playing a few hands, most players will be delighted at the challenge that Bid Euchre presents.

 THE CARDS & THE DEAL